 IFRIC 23 was issued in June 2017 and clarifies the accounting for uncertainties in income taxes.
 The interpretation committee concluded that an entity shall consider whether it is probable that a taxation authority will accept an uncertain tax treatment.
-If an entity concludes it is probable that the taxation authority will accept an uncertain tax treatment, then the entity shall determine taxable profit (tax loss), tax bases, unused tax losses and credits or tax rates consistently with the taxation authority will accept an uncertain tax treatment used or planned to be used in its income tax filings.
+If an entity concludes it is probable that the taxation authority will accept an uncertain tax treatment, then the entity shall determine taxable profit (tax loss), tax bases, unused tax losses and credits or tax rates consistently with the tax treatment used or planned to be used in its income tax filings.
 If an entity concludes it is not probable that the taxation authority will accept an uncertain tax treatment, the entity shall reflect the effect of uncertainty in determining the related taxable profit (tax loss), tax bases, unused tax losses and credits or tax rates.
 IFRIC 23 is effective for annual periods beginning on or after January 1, 2019.
-Earlier adoption is permitted.
+The Company has adopted this standard in its consolidated financial statements commencing January 1, 2019.
+The adoption had no effect on the consolidated financial statements.